-When the documents that are deposited in Zeendoc potentially contain sensitive data in the sense of the RGPD, the Data Controller commits to doing so in a licit manner, that is to say in one of the cases provided for by the RGPD and which are recalled below.
-In this case, the Person in charge of treatment commits himself either to deposit these documents in a digital safe proposed optionally within Zeendoc or to carry out if he judges it necessary, a possible analysis of impact and to take charge of the possible corrective measures which will have to be set up following the aforementioned analysis of impact.
+When the documents it deposits in Zeendoc potentially contain sensitive data within the meaning of the RGPD, the Data Controller undertakes to do so lawfully, i.e. in one of the cases provided for by the RGPD and which are recalled below.
+In this case, the Data Controller undertakes either to upload these documents in a digital safe optionally offered within Zeendoc or to carry out, if it deems necessary, a possible impact analysis and to take responsibility for any corrective measures that may need to be put in place following said impact analysis.

-More generally, the Processor undertakes to assume full responsibility for the fact of depositing in Zeendoc documents containing sensitive data in the sense of the RGPD.
+More generally, the Processor undertakes to assume full responsibility relating to the fact of upload in Zeendoc documents containing sensitive data within the meaning of the RGPD.